 Just as you have to look after your baby, you must keep an eye on your dog too.
 Make sure that they’re not near anything that they shouldn’t be close to.

-Being young, pups will have an urge to put everything new in their mouth.
+Being young, puppies will have an urge to put everything new in their mouth.
 So, you should pay attention to them when you’re around.

-Also, don’t let your dog go into the bathroom because that’s where many dangerous things are present.
+Also, don’t let your dog go into the bathroom because that’s where many dangerous items are.
 Besides shampoos and other formulations, the bathroom also has different objects that your dog can chew on.

 Always supervise your dog in the bathroom.